Skip to main content

 Development Assistance

 Dedicated assistance from Australia and New Zealand will be critical to ensuring Pacific island countries' improved access to international markets.
 To this end, PACER Plus includes a Chapter on Development and Economic Cooperation and an accompanying implementation arrangement.
-These provide a framework through which members will work together to identify needs for assistance, prioritise activities and evaluate progress.
-The PACER Plus Joint Committee, consisting of representatives of the members, will act as the governing board for this work.
+These provide a framework through which Parties will work together to identify needs for assistance, prioritise activities and evaluate progress.
+The PACER Plus Joint Committee, consisting of representatives of the Parties, will act as the governing board for this work.

 Transparency

 PACER Plus has a strong emphasis on transparency and accountability.
 This is in response to concerns from business that unnecessarily complex and opaque regulatory processes in the Pacific impose significant costs that weigh heavily on small and medium-sized enterprises.
 PACER Plus contains obligations to ensure that laws, regulations, procedures, and administrative rulings in relation to the Agreement are publicised quickly.
-It also contains obligations to notify other members when introduced measures affect them.
+It also contains obligations to notify other Parties when introduced measures affect them.

 Institutional Arrangements and Forward Agenda

 The Agreement is open to other countries to join.
-Negotiating parties commend the Agreement to other members of the Pacific Islands Forum, as well as to other major trading partners.
+Negotiating parties commend the Agreement to the other members of the Pacific Islands Forum, as well as to other major trading partners.

 Back to top